Influencer Outreach versus Brand Advocacy: How to Divide Your Investment

 In Jay Baer’s post quoted above, he references a misjudged venture into influencer marketing.

-In 2011, business advisor (and super-influencer) Chris Brogan posted a video review of a jacket sent to him by Wilson’s Leather.
+Business advisor (and super-influencer) Chris Brogan posted a video review of a jacket sent to him by Wilson’s Leather.

 The video is short, and as enthusiastic as he is, it’s clear that Chris isn’t an authority on jackets – leather or otherwise.